-Some local board members have the opportunity to contribute more widely to the strategic leadership of the University of Brighton Academies Trust by joining one of the Board of Trustees’ committees.
+Local Board members also have the opportunity to contribute more widely to the strategic leadership of the University of Brighton Academies Trust by joining one of the Board of Trustees’ committees.

-We look for people with a variety of experiences and perspectives.
+We are looking for people with a variety of experiences and perspectives.

-Our academies would benefit from board members who have knowledge or experience of:
+Our academies would benefit from board members who have knowledge or experience of any of the following:

 - primary or secondary education

 - local businesses

 - strategic planning